Schoharie limo crash case moves forward before trial

 SCHOHARIE, N.Y.
 (NEWS10) — A court appearance took place on December 21 for the defendant in the Schoharie limo crash, Nauman Hussain.
 The crash took place four years ago in October 2018 killing 20 people on Route 30 in Schoharie.

-Hussain’s certificate of compliance is still due on March 1 which is the date of the next control hearing two months before the trial is set to begin.
-In the court appearance, Hussain’s team signed a Parker agreement meaning if Hussain does not appear in court when he is supposed to, everything will proceed without him present.
+A control hearing has been set for March 1, two months before the trial is set to begin.
+In the court appearance, Hussain’s team signed a Parker admonishment, meaning if Hussain does not appear in court when he is supposed to, everything will proceed without him present.